Commencement on the Quad

 Graduation Requirements (undergraduate students - see below)

-• Check the College Catalog for the credit requirement in your major
+• Check the College Catalog for the credit and GPA requirements for your major.

 • Students must earn a minimum of 12 credits in the major at Hood.
 This means that 12 of the credits listed under the major must be completed at Hood, regardless of the number transferred